pawelwilkosz/azure_questions/README.md

 - Virtual machine Contributor - can manage VMs but not virtual network or storage

 #### Q: On which level it's possible to grant an access?
-A: You can grant an access on Subscription, Resource Group and Resources
+A: You can grant an access on Subscription, Resource Group and Resources level